TouK/nussknacker/docs/scenarios_authoring/Spel.md

 - `#DATE_FORMAT.lenientFormatter('yyyy-MM-dd EEEE', 'PL')` - creates lenient version `DateTimeFormatter` using given pattern and locale

 For full list of available format options take a look at [DateTimeFormatter api docs](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/format/DateTimeFormatter.html).

+## Casting.

+When a type cannot be determined by parser, the type is presented as `Unknown`.
+When we know what the type will be on runtime, we can cast given type, and then we can operate on a cast type.

+E.g. having a variable `obj` of a type: `List[Unknown]` and we know the elements are strings then we can cast elements to String: `#obj.![#this.canCastTo('java.lang.String') ? #this.castTo('java.lang.String') : null]`.